artsR/Pomodoro/README.md

 ## General Info

 Technology used:
-* Python, Flask - backend  (frozen under GNU/Linux w/ PyInstaller)
+* Python, Flask - backend
 * Electron (HTML, CSS, JS) - frontend

 Running application add its icon at system notification area (Tray).

+At this stage of developing app all targets are serialized with `pickle` module and stored in file.

 ## App Overview